Math & Probability

 Lesson 5

-If there's one thing that trips up most investors, it's math and probability.
+If there's one thing that trips up most investors, it's math, and especially probability.
 But it doesn't have to be a big obstacle.
 To excel at investing you don't have to have an advanced degree in math or statistics.
 You just need to grasp a few straightforward concepts that are important and relevant to investing.

 If you are fluent in grade school arithmetic and high school algebra, you have all the math training that you need as an investor.
 And you can even be terrible at algebra (like I am) and still be able to grasp the math of investing.
+Take ratios for example.
+You don't have to compute them yourself because they are readably available on most brokerage platforms and research reports.
+Your task is to interpret them.

 The Time Value of Money